Breadcrumb

 Graduate School Assistance

-- Schedule an appt. with a Career Adviser to discuss graduate school options – Call 707-826-3341, email acac@humboldt.edu, visit our Live Chat at acac.humboldt.edu, or stop by Library 27 to schedule an appointment.
+- Schedule an appt. with a Career Advisor to discuss graduate school options, creating a timeline, and reviewing application materials – Call 707-826-3341, or email career@humboldt.edu.

 - Our office highly recommends the book: Graduate Admissions Essays by Donald Asher.
-It is available in our ACAC Library and at the reserve desk in the Humboldt Library
+It is available at the reserve desk in the Humboldt Library.

 - Testing Center - Test application materials such as: GRE, GMAT, LSAT, MCAT, MAT